-The freight quality partnership brings together representatives of the County Council, the Forestry Commission, the timber and forestry industries and haulage interests.
+The freight quality partnership brings together representatives of the council, the Forestry Commission, the timber and forestry industries and haulage interests.

 The freight quality partnership has developed a North Yorkshire timber routes map.
 This map identifies forest exit points where timber vehicles will enter the county road network, the estimated number of round trips per day from each forest exit point and the route the timber will take from the forest to the A and B road network.

 How many timber vehicles will be travelling along routes near me?

 The routes map contains data on the predicted average number of round trips per day (lorries) from each forest exit point.
 Each round trip involves an empty vehicle arriving at forest and a full vehicle leaving the forest.

 By clicking on a tree icon on the routes map, information related to that forest exit point is displayed.
 This includes an indication of the number of round trips from this exit point when extraction is planned to happen.
 This is categorised as one of the four following options:

 - No extraction planned